deltachat/deltachat-pages/ca/help.md

 ### Can I use Delta Chat on multiple devices at the same time?

-Yes.
+Sí.
 You can use the same profile on different devices:

 - Make sure both devices are on the same Wi-Fi or network

 - On the first device, go to **Settings → Add Second Device**, unlock the screen if needed and wait a moment until a QR code is shown

-- On the second device, [install Delta Chat](https://get.delta.chat)
+- En el segon dispositiu, [instal·lar Delta Chat](https://get.delta.chat)

 - On the second device, start Delta Chat, select **Add as Second Device**, and scan the QR code from the old device